NxPKG/khulnasoft-docs/content/rules/normalization/how-it-works.md

 URL normalization modifies separators, encoded elements, and literal bytes in incoming URLs so that they conform to a consistent formatting standard.

 For example, consider a WAF custom rule that blocks requests whose URLs match `www.example.com/hello`.
 The rule would not block a request containing an encoded element — `www.example.com/%68ello`.
-Normalizing incoming URLs on the Cloudflare global network helps simplify rule expressions that use URLs.
+Normalizing incoming URLs on the Khulnasoft global network helps simplify rule expressions that use URLs.

 The URL normalization performed according to [RFC 3986](https://www.ietf.org/rfc/rfc3986.txt) is as follows: